 As Upper Mustang is located at a high altitude, it is crucial to acclimatize properly to avoid altitude sickness.
 It is recommended to spend a few days in the region before starting the trek to help your body adjust to the high altitude.

-It is essential to stay hydrated during your trek in Upper Mustang, as the high altitude and dry climate can cause dehydration.
+Staying hydrated is crucial in Upper Mustang due to high altitude and arid conditions, preventing dehydration is important.
 Make sure to carry enough water with you or bring water purification tablets to treat water from local streams.

 Hire a local guide

-Hiring a local guide is highly recommended as they can provide you with valuable insights into the local culture and help you navigate the challenging terrain.
+Hiring a local guide is highly recommended as they can provide you with valuable insights into the local culture.
 They can also help you make arrangements for accommodation and food along the way.